· Samir Abid · AI Development · 9 min read

 So now “specification 1234” would get caught by the keyword part.
 Questions like “how are these projects performing” would get handled by the semantic part.

 That helped.
-A lot, actually.
 Things got noticeably more consistent.

 The Knowledge Problem